ReboundQ3/Rebound-Station/CONTRIBUTING.md

 All contributors are expected to have a working development environment: https://docs.spacestation14.com/en/general-development/setup/setting-up-a-development-environment.html

-By submitting a PR, you agree that your code contributions are licensed under the **MIT License** and **AGPL-3.0-or-later**, in line with LateStation’s dual-licensing model for original content.
+By submitting a PR, you agree that your code contributions are licensed under the MIT License and AGPL-3.0-or-later, in line with LateStation’s dual-licensing model for original content.

 ---